YashTrikannad/f110-simulator-multi-agent/README.md

 <p align="center"><img src="media/multi_agent.png" width="400" height="600">
 </p>

-**NOTE:** The multi agent mode .
+**NOTE:** The multi agent mode has been newly developed.
 If you observe any errors in the multi agent version, please raise an issue here.
+If you only require a single car for your application, you can switch to the single agent branch.
 ```
 cd f110-simulator-multi-agent
 git checkout origin/single_agent